syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Working-With-Content-Controls.md

 N> In the above-mentioned code samples, for Xamarin platforms the document is saved as stream only.
 To save the stream to file kindly refer code sample [here](https://help.syncfusion.com/document-processing/word/word-library/net/xamarin#save-the-document#).

+## Online Demo

+* Explore how to fill a form and protect the content controls in an existing Word document using the .NET Word Library (DocIO) in a live demo [here](https://ej2aspnetcore.azurewebsites.net/aspnetcore/word/formfillingandprotection#/material3).
+* See how to map custom XML parts to content controls in the Word document using the .NET Word Library (DocIO) in a live demo [here](https://ej2aspnetcore.azurewebsites.net/aspnetcore/word/xmlmapping#/material3).

 ## See Also

 * [How to remove the placeholder text if the meta property is empty in a Word document?](https://www.syncfusion.com/kb/13982/how-to-remove-the-placeholder-text-if-the-meta-property-is-empty-in-a-word-document)